ingresso-group/slate/source/includes/_availability.md

 <img src="https://d1wx4w35ubmdix.cloudfront.net/wl-media/images/availability-hierarchy.png" alt="Availability Hierarchy">

 <aside class="notice">In the UK market, offers are typically classified as
-either "discounted face value" or "no booking fee".
-Discounted face value offers have an offer seatprice that is lower than the full price seatprice (and normally they have an offer surcharge of zero).
-No booking fee offers have an offer seatprice equal to the full price seatprice, and an offer surcharge equal to zero.
+either "discounted face value" or "no booking fee" - both will have is_offer = true.
+Discounted face value offers sale_seatprice that is lower than the non_offer_sale_seatprice (and normally they have sale_surcharge equal to zero).
+No booking fee offers have a sale_seatprice equal to non_offer_sale_seatprice, and an offer surcharge equal to zero.
 The standard is to not display a saving percentage for no booking fee offers (some suppliers do not like their offers to show as percentage discounts), and instead display "No fees" or similar.</aside>